yuvalmGS/gigaspaces-wiki-jekyll/xap97net/indexing.markdown

 # When to Use Indexing

+Naturally the question arises of when to use indexing.
 Usually it is recommended to index properties that are used in common queries.
-However, in some scenarios one might favor a smaller memory footprint, or faster performance for a specific query, and adding/removing an index should be considered.
+However, in some scenarios one might favour less footprint, or faster performance for a specific query, and adding/removing an index should be considered.

-{% info %}
-Remember that "Premature optimization is the root of all evil."
-It is always recommended to benchmark your code to get better results.
+{% warning %}  Remember that "Premature optimization is the root of all evil".
+It is always recommended to benchmark your code to get better results. {%endwarning%}
-{%endinfo%}

 # Index Types

 The index type is determined by the **`SpaceIndexType`** enumeration.
 The index types are:

-**`None`** - No indexing is used.
+**`NONE`** - No indexing is used.

-**`Basic`** - Basic index is used - which speeds up equality matches (equal to/not equal to).
+**`BASIC`** - Basic index is used - this speeds up equality matches (equal to/not equal to).

-**`Extended`** - Extended index - which speeds up relative matches (bigger than/less than).
+**`EXTENDED`** - Extended index - this speeds up comparison matches (bigger than/less than).

 # Indexing at Design-time